cablehead/nu-adventure/README.md

 Hello Nathelina and Annika!

-You are walking a green forest.
-The air is fresh and the sun is shining.
+You are walking through a green forest.
+The air is fresh, and the sun is shining.
 You can hear the birds singing and the leaves rustling in the wind.

 You have come to a clearing in the forest.